Project-MONAI/MONAI/docs/source/highlights.md

 Medical images have different shape formats.
 They can be `channel-last`, `channel-first` or even `no-channel`.
 We may, for example, want to load several `no-channel` images and stack them as `channel-first` data.
 To improve the user experience, MONAI provided an `EnsureChannelFirst` transform to automatically detect data shape according to the meta information and convert it to the `channel-first` format consistently.

 ### 13. Invert spatial transforms and test-time augmentations
 It is often desirable to invert the previously applied spatial transforms (resize, flip, rotate, zoom, crop, pad, etc.) with the deep learning workflows, for example, to resume to the original imaging space after processing the image data in a normalized data space.
-We enhance almost all the spatial transforms with an `inverse` operation and release this experimental feature in v0.5.
-Users can easily invert all the spatial transforms for one transformed data item or a batch of data items.
-It also can be achieved within the workflows by using the `TransformInverter` handler.
+We enhanced almost all the spatial transforms with an `inverse` operation and released this feature in v0.5.
+Users can easily invert all the spatial transforms for transformed data item based on `Invertd`.
+[Invertd tutorial](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_inference_dict.py) shows more details of the usage.

 If the pipeline includes random transformations, users may want to observe the effect that these transformations have on the output.
 The typical approach is that we pass the same input through the transforms multiple times with different random realizations.
 Then use the inverse transforms to move all the results to a common space, and calculate the metrics.
 MONAI provided `TestTimeAugmentation` for this feature, which by default will calculate the `mode`, `mean`, `standard deviation` and `volume variation coefficient`.